guyinatuxedo/remenissions/README.md

 ```
 This will drop you into a tmux session in a docker container with remenissions installed.
 Just use remenissions as you normally would in this docker container.

+Docker support was added by https://github.com/MEhrn00.
+As of now, I have not run this through the hundreds of test cases, so there may or may not be stability issues.

 ## How Does it Work?